-- use your knowledge of computing to construct programmes in order to solve mathematical and non-mathematical problems. - solve and analyse differential equations using standard analytical and numerical methods. - comprehend problems, formulating them mathematically and obtaining solutions by appropriate methods. - understand logical arguments, identifying the assumptions and conclusions made. - manipulate matrices and vectors and be able to analyse problems involving the same using general methods. - show confidence in calculating and manipulating mathematics within the context of the core modules in mathematics, statistics and computing. - apply mathematical methods to a variety of problems. - understand and formulate a data based problem in statistical terms. - work effectively in a team.
+- use your knowledge of computing to construct programmes in order to solve mathematical and non-mathematical problems. - solve and analyse differential equations using standard analytical and numerical methods. - comprehend problems, formulating them mathematically and obtaining solutions by appropriate methods. - acquire an ability to apply mathematics to real world problems, particularly those in economics and finance. - understand logical arguments, identifying the assumptions and conclusions made. - manipulate matrices and vectors and be able to analyse problems involving the same using general methods. - show confidence in calculating and manipulating mathematics within the context of the core modules in mathematics, statistics and computing. - apply mathematical methods to a variety of problems. - display the basic skills in statistics in order to be able to understand and formulate a data based problem in statistical terms. - use a qualitative approach to problems encountered in finance and economics. - discuss problems in economics using the appropriate language and mode of thinking. - discuss problems in finance using the appropriate language and mode of thinking. - work effectively in a team.